 One of the most common ingredients in lip products is petroleum.
 This is fine if your lips are soft, smooth, and supple but not ideal if they’re chapped.
-“Petrochemical lip products are great at preventing moisture loss, but not so great at moisturizing lips that are already dry,” Bimson says.
-“Castor oil is another ingredient commonly used in lips products (especially lipstick) that’s great at drawing oil, so it can also have a drying effect.”
+“Petrochemical lip products are great at preventing moisture loss but not so great at moisturizing lips that are already dry,” Bimson says, “Castor oil is another ingredient commonly used in lips products (especially lipstick) that’s great at drawing oil, so it can also have a drying effect.”
 Check the ingredients list before you apply anything to your lips.
 Ciminelli recommends finding products that are loaded with skin-nourishing vitamins, minerals, and essential oils.
-She says you can even use the skincare products you use on your face right over your lips, but only the ones that contain soothing ingredients.
+She says you can even use the skincare products you use on your face right over your lips (as long as they contain soothing ingredients).